chamikamunithunga/BMI_CAL_PAGE/README.md

 Technologies Used
 HTML: For the structure of the web page.
 CSS: For styling and responsive design.
-JavaScript: For the BMI calculation logic.
+JavaScript: For the BMI calculation logic..
 Installation
 Clone the repository:
 bash